We can't wait to see you!

 Rabies vaccination is legally required in Nevada and only can be administered by a veterinarian after 12 weeks of age.
 Revaccination is required 1 year after the initial vaccine and then every 3rd year thereafter.

-Intestinal Parasite Check: Test for intestinal parasites is advised annually, but more frequently if you board your pets or take them to the dog park frequently.
+Intestinal Parasite Check: Test for intestinal parasites is advised annually, but more frequently if you board your pets.

 Deworming: Puppies receive a minimum of 2 deworming treatments.